 The players who chose 180 are probably aware of the game theoretical prediction.
 On average, they would do badly playing against a player chosen randomly from the respondents.
 These players can claim to be the "victims" of game theory.
-The subjects whose answers were in the range 295-299 clearly exhibit strategic reasoning.
+The subjects whose answers were in the range 295-9 clearly exhibit strategic reasoning.
 The answer 300 seems to be an instinctive response in this context and the responses in the range 181-294 appear to be the result of random choice.

 To support this interpretation, I gathered data on the subjects' response times (see Rubinstein (2004)).
-Response time is a very noisy variable due to differences in server speeds, differences in cognitive abilities among subjects, etc. Nevertheless, when the sample is large enough, as this one was, we can obtain a reliable picture (which is confirmed by the fact that the relationship between the distributions is similar at all the various locations).
-Table I shows the median response times in seconds and Figure 2 shows the cumulative distributions of the response times among 2,985 subjects for the four ranges {180}, {181, ..., 294}, {295, ..., 299}, and {300}.
+Response time is a very noisy variable due to differences in server speeds, differences in cognitive abilities among subjects, etc. Nevertheless, when the sample is large enough, as this one was, we can obtain a reliable picture (which is confirmed by the fact that the relation between the distributions is similar at all the various locations).
+The following table shows the median response times and the graph shows the cumulative distributions of the response times among 2985 subjects^{fn9} for the following four ranges: $\{180\}$, $\{181, \ldots, 294\}$, $\{295, \ldots, 299\}$ and $\{300\}$: